 2. Title (Brand)

-Set type: 'title' to apply branding styles (usually bold or with a specific font weight) to the link.
+Set type: 'title' to apply branding styles (e.g. bold fonts).

 3. Dropdown Menu